gl-inet/docs4.x/docs/tutorials/advanced_settings.md

 # Advanced Settings

-On the left side of web Admin Panel -> MORE SETTINGS -> Advanced Settings
+On the left side of web Admin Panel -> SYSTEM -> Advanced Settings

 You can modify advanced settings with LuCI, the default web user interface of OpenWrt.
 LuCI is an open and independent project maintained by OpenWrt.